b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to enable Drag'n Drop to reorder tabs (default=False)

-..  note:: Not yet tested
+..  code-block:: python

-    ui.Tabbar({ 'Movable': True })
+    ui.TabBar({ 'ID':'tabbar_1', 'Movable': True })

 DrawBase